EffiSciencesResearch/challenge_data_2021/4_benchmark_en.md

 The DivDis paper presents a simple algorithm to solve these ambiguity problems.
 DivDis uses multi-head neural networks, and a loss that encourages the heads to use independent information.
 Once training is complete, the best head can be selected by testing all different heads on the validation data.

-DivDis achieves 70% accuracy on the unlabeled set of *human_age*.
+DivDis achieves 70% accuracy on the unlabeled set of *human_age* and 97% accuracy on the unlabeled set of *human_hair*.

 GitHub : https://github.com/yoonholee/DivDis